fnordoglargh/BoardGameLeague/ABOUT.md

 | Player 2 | 1458       | 23           | yes                                  |

 Also note that the ELO scoring will not consider results of solo games.

+### ELO Progression Chart

+ELO progressions will be generated for the selected players over

+1. entire database
+2. selected game
+3. selected game family

+### Point Progression Chart

+Depending on your selection of players from the list the point progression chart will be generated for either the selected game or game family.

+The chart will stay empty without any other message if no results can be found.

 ## Menu Bar